MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 Kiosk mode is a feature where you can control which applications are shown in start menu when a user signs-in to HoloLens.
 There are 2 supported scenarios:

-1. **Single app kiosk mode** – No start menu is displayed, and a single app is launched automatically, when user signs in.
+1. **Single app kiosk mode** – No start menu is displayed, and a single app is launched automatically, when user signs in. <br> *Example uses*: A device that runs only a Dynamics 365 Guide for new employees.
+A device that runs only a custom app.
 2. **Multiple app kiosk mode** – Start menu shows only those applications which were set in kiosk configuration for that user, when that user signs in.
-An app can be chosen to automatically launch if desired.
+An app can be chosen to automatically launch if desired. <br> *Example uses*: A device that runs both Guides and Remote Assistance for a range of employees.
+A device that runs a custom app, and allows the Settings app to change Wi-fi and settings per environment changes.

+> [!IMPORTANT]
+> Kiosk mode determines which apps are available when a user signs in to the device.
+However, kiosk mode is not a security method.
+It does not stop an "allowed" app from opening another app that is not allowed.
+In order to block apps or processes from opening, use [Windows Defender Application Control (WDAC) CSP](/windows/client-management/mdm/applicationcontrol-csp) to create appropriate policies.
+>
+> Learn more about the Microsoft services to give users an advanced level of security that HoloLens 2 uses, read more about [State separation and isolation - Defender protections](security-state-separation-isolation.md#defender-protections).
+Or learn how to [use WDAC and Windows PowerShell to allow or block apps on HoloLens 2 devices with Microsoft Intune](/mem/intune/configuration/custom-profile-hololens).

 ## Description of kiosk mode experience when a user signs-in